dylhunn/dragontoothmg/readme.md

 Dragontooth Movegen | Dylan D. Hunn
 ==================================

 Dragontooth Movegen is a fast, no-compromises chess move generator written entirely in Go.
-It provides a simple API for generating `legal moves`.
+It provides a simple API for `GenerateLegalMoves()`.
 It also provides `Board` and `Move` types, `Apply()` and `Unapply()` functionality, and easy-to-use Zobrist-backed `hash`ing of board positions.
 FEN parsing/serializing and Move parsing/serializing are supported out of the box.

 `Dragontoothmg` is based on *magic bitboards* for maximum performance, and generates legal moves only using *pinned piece tables*.